77even/Fast-nnUNet/docs/Distillation.md

    - **Teacher model not found**: Ensure ResEnc teacher models are properly trained with correct plans identifier
    - **Architecture mismatch**: Verify teacher and student plans compatibility when using ResEnc variants
    - **Memory issues with large ResEnc models**: Consider using ResEncM instead of ResEncL/ResEncXL for limited GPU memory

+5. **DA5 Related Issues**:
+   - **Slower training with DA5**: This is expected due to more intensive augmentation; consider reducing batch size if needed
+   - **DA5 not improving results**: DA5 is most effective on small datasets; may not provide benefits on large datasets (>500 cases)
+   - **Export issues with DA5 models**: Ensure you use `--use_da5` flag when exporting models trained with DA5
+   - **Memory issues with DA5**: The stronger augmentation may require more GPU memory; reduce batch size or use gradient accumulation

 ## 📝 Citation